1jayp/Portfolio/README.md

 ## About Jared:
 * I am a student-athlete who was born in Maryland but grew up in Woodbridge, Virginia
 * I attend Marymount University in Arlington, Virginia
-* I am studying Information Technology with a concentration in Data Science
+* I am studying Information Technology with a minor in Data Science
 * My expected graduation is Spring 2023

 ## Skills: